-Risks
+Potential Risks

-Our view of the risks which are inherent in the high-level procedures requested by POL are listed below.
-In creating this list of risks we have considered the high-level procedures themselves, our understanding of the allegations made by the sub postmasters and our knowledge of the Horizon system through workshops with POL and Fujitsu personnel.
+Our view of the potential risks which are inherent in the high-level procedures requested by POL are listed below.
+In creating this list of potential risks we have considered the high-level procedures themselves, our understanding of the allegations made by the sub postmasters and our knowledge of the Horizon system through workshops with POL and Fujitsu personnel.

-The table below shows how each risk relates to the QC's advice.
+The table below shows how each potential risk relates to POL instruction

-Requested Scope Areas
+Requested : Scope Areas

-3 - POL consider instructing a suitably qualified party to carry out an analysis of the relevant transaction logs for branches within the Scheme to confirm, insofar as possible, whether any bugs in the Horizon system are revealed by the dataset which caused discrepancies in the accounting position for any of those branches.
-4 - POL instruct a suitably qualified party to carry out a full review of the use of Balancing Transactions throughout the lifetime of the Horizon system, insofar as possible, to independently confirm from Horizon system records the number and circumstance of their use.
-5 - POL instruct a suitably qualified party to carry out a full review of the controls over the user and capability of authorised Fujitsu personnel to create, amend or delete baskets within a sealed audit store throughout the lifetime of the Horizon system, insofar as possible.
-8 - POL commission forensic accountants to review the unmatched balances on POL's general suspense account to explain the relationship (or lack thereof) with branch discrepancies and the extent to which those balances can be attributed to and repaid to specific branches.
+1 - POL consider instructing a suitably qualified party to carry out an analysis of the relevant transaction logs for branches within the Scheme to confirm, insofar as possible, whether any bugs in the Horizon system are revealed by the dataset which caused discrepancies in the accounting position for any of those branches.
+2 - POL instruct a suitably qualified party to carry out a full review of the use of Balancing Transactions throughout the lifetime of the Horizon system, insofar as possible, to independently confirm from Horizon system records the number and circumstance of their use.
+3 - POL instruct a suitably qualified party to carry out a full review of the controls over the user and capability of authorised Fujitsu personnel to create, amend or delete baskets within a sealed audit store throughout the lifetime of the Horizon system, insofar as possible.
+4 - POL commission forensic accountants to review the unmatched balances on POL's general suspense account to explain the relationship (or lack thereof) with branch discrepancies and the extent to which those balances can be attributed to and repaid to specific branches.

 R1 ✓ ✓

 R2 ✓

 R3 ✓

 R4 ✓ ✓

-R5 1 ✓
+R5 ✓ ✓

-Key to risks
+Key to potential risks

 - R1.
-Horizon does not process transactions correctly and these are not identified and resolved, leading to sub postmaster financial loss. - R2.
-Inappropriate transactions can be created centrally by POL or Fujitsu which branch staff and sub postmasters are unaware of.
-This would undermine the sub postmasters' ability to trust the transactions in Horizon are authentic and could cause sub postmaster financial loss. - R3.
-Data flow to the audit store is not complete, accurate or valid meaning the conclusions from the investigations by case handlers or other parties dependent on these records cannot be relied on. - R4.
-Once data is in the Audit Store or extracted to support case investigation it is subject to amendment, modification or deletion.
-This would also reduce confidence in case handlers' conclusions. - R5.
-Suspense accounts mismanaged leading to sub postmaster loss.
-Suspense account transactions are by nature unusual and require investigation.
-The risk is that there are suspense account transactions which relate to a mediated sub postmasters, are capable of being identified as such by POL and if corrected would be favourable from the perspective of the sub postmaster.
+If Horizon does not process transactions correctly and these are not identified and resolved, these could lead to sub postmaster financial loss - R2.
+If inappropriate transactions can be created centrally by POL or Fujitsu which branch staff and sub postmasters are unaware of, this would undermine the sub postmasters' ability to trust the transactions in Horizon are authentic and could cause sub postmaster financial loss. - R3.
+If data flow to the audit store is not complete, accurate or valid, the conclusions from the investigations by case handlers or other parties dependent on these records cannot be relied on. - R4.
+If once data is in the Audit Store or extracted to support case investigation it is subject to amendment, modification or deletion, this would also reduce confidence in case handlers' conclusions. - R5.
+If suspense accounts mismanaged leading to sub postmaster loss, suspense account transactions are by nature unusual and require investigation.
+The risk is that there are suspense account transactions which relate to a mediated sub postmasters, are capable of being identified as such byPOL and if corrected would be favourable from the perspective of the sub postmaster.

-POL management are responsible for ensuring there is a system of internal control designed to mitigate these risks and that these controls are operating effectively.
+POL management are responsible for ensuring there is a system of internal control designed to mitigate these potential risks and that these controls are operating effectively.